EL-BID/urbanpy/CONTRIBUTING.md

 ## Contribution guidelines and standards

-Before sending your pull request for review, make sure your changes are consistent with the guidelines and follow the TensorFlow coding style.
+Before sending your pull request for review, make sure your changes are consistent with the guidelines and follow the Google coding style.

 ### General guidelines and philosophy for contribution